 Suggestions: Whether you use a freelancer or a creative company, you’ll want to understand how changes will be made to your site (you’ll definitely need to make text, menu and photo changes and want to make sure you can make them easily) and how you’ll receive support if you need it.
 Also, ask about search engine visibility and backups in case of a problem that compromises the web site.

 Option 3: “Deluxe Web Builder” Companies

 Some companies offer something in between a very basic web-building program and a completely custom web site.
-I’m calling them “deluxe web builder” companies because they offer some custom design on your template, and you still have full access to make many changeus yourself.
+I’m calling them “deluxe web builder” companies because they offer some custom design on your template.
+But, you still have full access to make many changes yourself.
 This great option for people with budgets of at least $700 who would rather outsource their website work.

 Many of these deluxe companies are even specialized to various industries.
-For example, Jam Spirit Sites is popular in the cheerleading community, and Infinity Pro is another option for sports leagues and organizations.
+For example, Jam Spirit Sites is popular in the cheerleading community.
+Infinity Pro is another option for sports leagues and organizations.

-I consider my own company to fall into this category, as well; we have programmers and designers on staff, and our basic design web design packages that are built around the features that we’ve identified as the most helpful for sports facilities.
-Right now, we only offer these discounted packages to our scheduling software clients, but it usually works out because sports facilities need both web sites AND scheduling software (and ours can handle memberships, packages, lessons, classes, rentals and more).
+I consider my own company to fall into this category, as well.
+We have programmers and designers on staff.
+Also, our basic design web design packages are built around the features that we’ve identified as the most helpful for sports facilities.
+Right now, we only offer these discounted packages to our scheduling software clients.
+It usually works out because sports facilities need both web sites AND scheduling software (and ours can handle memberships, packages, lessons, classes, rentals and more).

 Good luck launching your new sports facility site.
 If you have any other suggestions, please comment below.